Skip advert

 Advertisement - Article continues below

-On the plus side, response, feedback and consistency are all good, if not quite at Tesla levels of crispness, and it doesn’t take long to understand how the navigation system, radio, climate or online services work, plus they all feel intuitive when in use.
-Climate functions are all controlled on the screen, but it’s big enough to house a dedicated bar on any menu for key functions such as temperature or fan speed.
+On the plus side, response, feedback and consistency are all good, if not quite at Tesla levels of crispness, but it doesn’t take long to understand how the navigation system, radio, climate or online services work, plus they all feel intuitive when in use.
+Climate functions are all controlled on the screen, but key functions such as temperature and fan speed are all housed in a big, dedicated bar at the bottom of the screen.

-It can be a little tricky for passengers to access the screen due to its curve towards the driver, but high-spec models have a third passenger display that alleviates this issue.
-However, while it is a useful addition, you can’t access Apple CarPlay or Android Auto on it, stunting its integration somewhat.
-If you stick to the main Audi interface, though, it is undeniably useful, allowing passengers to change radio stations or input new destinations into the nav without disrupting the main displays for the driver.
+It can be a little tricky for passengers to access the screen because it curves towards the driver, but high-spec models have a third passenger display that alleviates this issue.
+However, while it is a useful addition, you can’t access Apple CarPlay or Android Auto on it, which somewhat limits its integration.
+If you stick to the main Audi interface, it is undeniably useful, allowing passengers to change radio stations or enter new destinations into the nav without disrupting the driver's main displays.

-Those who want the high-end Bang & Olufsen stereo and head-up display will need to plump for the optional Sound and Vision Pack for around £3,000.
-This comes with a few other goodies, including the full ambient lighting upgrade and higher-spec USB-C charge points thrown in.
+Those who want the high-end Bang & Olufsen stereo and head-up display will need to plump for the optional Technology Pack for around £3,200.
+This comes with a few other goodies, including the full ambient lighting upgrade and higher-spec USB-C charge points.

 Advertisement - Article continues below